data-8/sp23/_announcements/general.md

 ---
-title: Week 8 Announcements
+title: Week 9 Announcements
-week: 8
+week: 9
-date: 2023-3-6
+date: 2023-3-13
 ---

-* Midterm is on Friday, 3/10, from 7-9pm
-    * See Ed [#1177](https://edstem.org/us/courses/34576/discussion/2680878) for details and preparation tips
-    * Review session will be on Tuesday from 6-9pm.
-See Ed [#1255](https://edstem.org/us/courses/34576/discussion/2700078)
+* Post-midterm tutoring signups will be released this Thursday on Ed
-* Homework 7 is due Wednesday, 3/8
+* Homework 8 is due next Wednesday, 3/22
-* No lab notebook this week
+* Lab 7 is due Friday, 3/17

 {: .fs-5 }